nayanamangalpalli/calculator-behavior/multiplication.md

 Then - Displays error of large numbers

-## Scenario: Pressing multiply operator multiple times
+## Scenario: Pressing multiply operator more than once

 Given - A calculator is on and working properly